dillonkearns/elm-pages/examples/docs/content/docs/02-getting-started.md

 ## The dev server

-`elm-pages dev` gives you a dev server with hot module replacement built-in.
+`elm-pages dev` gives you a dev server with hot module replacement built in.
 It even reloads your `DataSource`s any time you change them.